 Companion services that are authorized on a service plan may be provided by relatives/legal guardians of the participant.
 When this occurs, any one relative or legal guardian may provide a maximum of 40 hours per week of authorized Companion or a combination of Companion and In-Home and Community Support (when both services are authorized in the service plan).
-Further, when multiple relatives/legal guardians provide the service (s) each participant may receive no more than 60 hours per week of authorized Companion or a combination of Companion and In-Home and Community Support (when both services are authorized Companion or a combination of Companion and In-Home and Community Support (when both services are authorized in the service plan) from all relatives/legal guardians.
+Further, when multiple relatives/legal guardians provide the service (s) each participant may receive no more than 60 hours per week of authorized Companion or a combination of Companion and In-Home and Community Support (when both services are authorized in the service plan) from all relatives/legal guardians.
 An exception may be made to the limitation on the number of hours of In-Home and Community Support and Companion provided by relatives/legal guardians at the discretion of the employer when there is an emergency or an unplanned departure of a regularly scheduled worker for up to 90 calendar days in any fiscal year.